 Another area is gaps in work experience.
 Explain each issue clearly, and then describe how you have improved.
 For example, perhaps you were unfocused during undergrad but have since made great strides professionally.

-Or, you faced layoffs or a struggling industry that created resume gaps, but you now have career focus.
+Or, maybe you faced layoffs or a struggling industry that created resume gaps, but you now have career focus.
 In each case, highlight the positive.
 Stay future-oriented and explain why the issue won’t be ongoing.
 You can use this optional essay for other information not covered in the required essay or your resume.